 Low Testosterone – Richardson, TX

 During puberty, testosterone production begins to increase.
-After the age of 30 that production starts to decrease.
 This hormone is connected to the sex drive and is vital to sperm production in men.
 It also affects bone and muscle mass, how men store fat in their bodies and even red blood cell production.
 Testosterone in men also affects mood.
+However, after the age of 30 testosterone production starts to decrease.

 What Are the Symptoms of Low Testosterone?

-The American Urological Association estimates that two out of 10 men over the age of 60 have low testosterone.
-That increases slightly to three out of 10 men in their 70s and 80s.
+The American Urological Association estimates that two out of ten men over the age of 60 have low testosterone, or low T. That increases slightly to three out of ten men in their 70s and 80s.